djhaskin987/degasolv/docs/command-reference.rst

     used more than once.

-    -C, --card-file FILE   ./out.dscard  The name of the card file -i, --id true                        ID (name) of the package -l, --location true                  URL or filepath of the package -m, --meta K=V                       Add additional metadata
+    -C, --card-file FILE   ./out.dscard  The name of the card file -i, --id ID                          ID (name) of the package -l, --location LOCATION              URL or filepath of the package -m, --meta K=V                       Add additional metadata
     -r, --requirement REQ                List requirement **
-    -v, --version true                   Version of the package -h, --help                           Print this help page
+    -v, --version VERSION                Version of the package -h, --help                           Print this help page

   The following options are required for subcommand `generate-card`: